rudenoise/rudenoiseSite/md/swift-linux.md

 book is pretty decent on the basics.

 The first step is to get the Swift Toolchain running.
 I've been using Swift 3.
-At the time of writing Preview 6 is the latest and while there have been changes between previews the compiler and tools are helpful in suggesting corrections.
+At the time of writing _GM Candidate_ is the latest version, while there have been changes between previews the compiler and tools are helpful in suggesting corrections.

+Ubuntu is the only supported Linux flavour, 14.04 and 15.10 are the supported versions.
+I'm using 16.04 and have had no trouble.

 Download and install
 instructions can be found on the [swift downloads](https://swift.org/download/#previews)